csokolove/RoCheck/README.md

-# RoCheck
+# RoQuery

-RoCheck is a CLI program utilizing the [noblox.js](https://github.com/noblox/noblox.js) library to enhance username searching for Roblox.
+RoQuery is a CLI program utilizing the [noblox.js](https://github.com/noblox/noblox.js) library to enhance username searching for Roblox.

 ## Cloning